sudeepkatakol/sudeepkatakol.github.io/_posts/2020-07-22-dl_theory_icml.md

 **The conjecture**:

-This slide from the author's presenation states their conjecture: _Truncated NTH generalizes better with increasing $p$_.
+This slide from the author's presentation states their conjecture: _Truncated NTH generalizes better with increasing $p$_.

 {% include image.html url="https://i.ibb.co/tsPmgGT/11.png" description=" " width="55%" %}